-effectively and to make profit.
+make profit.
 Commercial viability does not have to be achieved within the lifetime of the NCF project, but the NCF project should be a step towards that goal.

-Projects shall be innovative, meaning that the proposed concepts and solutions shall have the potential to improve the quality of life for vulnerable people and tackle climate change in developing countries more effectively than existing approaches.
+Projects should be innovative, meaning that the proposed concepts and solutions should have the potential to improve the quality of life for vulnerable people and tackle climate change in developing countries more effectively than existing approaches.